 Program educational objectives

-- Working in professional areas, such as other engineering disciplines, business, law, or medicine.
+- Our graduates will be global collaborators, working in professional areas, such as other engineering disciplines, business, law, or medicine.

 UW ABET learning outcomes

 - An ability to apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve broadly-defined engineering problems appropriate to the discipline.

 - An ability to design systems, components, or processes meeting specified needs for broadly-defined engineering problems appropriate to the discipline.

 - An ability to apply written, oral, and graphical communication in broadly-defined technical and non-technical environments; and an ability to identify and use appropriate technical literature.

 - An ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results to improve processes.

 - An ability to function effectively as a member or leader on a technical team.

 Code of ethics of engineers